BitTigerInst/todolist-group19/readme.md

 Hello Angular

-So far,

-run the application by using a local server
+run the application by using a firebase server

-1. In terminal, npm install http-server -g
+$ npm install -g firebase-tools
-2. Go to the file and run, http-server
+$ firebase serve